 Early on, the audience learns about how racing works as Onoda is learning, which is kind of neat.
 Also, I enjoy how Onoda remains so modest and humble throughout the series, even after (SPOILER ALERT!) winning the Inter-High at the end of Yowamushi Pedal: Grande Road.
 Onoda starts out as such an endearing character, and the changes he’s gone through over the course of the four seasons haven’t made him any less endearing.

 At the beginning of the series, Shingo is the captain of the Sohoku team, and Naruko refers to his as “Captain Shades” because of the sunglasses that Shingo is often seen wearing.
-The audience discovers very early on that Shingo is a caring coach, especially in the encouragement and advice he gives to Onoda.
+The audience discovers very early on that Shingo is a caring captain, especially in the encouragement and advice he gives to Onoda.
 Shingo serves as the “rock” and the foundation for the team and tries to be there for his team every step of the way.

 During the series, it’s revealed that through actions taken by Juichi Fukutomi during the previous year’s Inter-High, Shingo fell from being within striking distance of reaching the finish line to being near the end of the race.
 Shingo could have become bitter and angry over this, but he didn’t.
-He remained cool and calm, and this calmness is the strength that he brings to team as its captain.
+He remained cool and calm, and this calmness is the strength that he brings to the team as its captain.
 He was definitely the right captain at the right time for Sohoku during the first two seasons of Yowamushi Pedal.

 Yuusuke is very recognizable from his green hair with red highlights.
 Right at first, he comes off as rather aloof, and potentially not terribly friendly.
 But as Onoda gets to know him, we learn that this first impression is nowhere near accurate.
 Yuusuke may not be the most talkative or social person around, but once he gets to know someone, he’s friendly.
 Yuusuke is also a climber, so he becomes a kind of mentor for Onoda.
 He’s likable in his own way.